Ecwid/ecwid-api-docs/README.md

 #Changelog

+##July 14, 2016
+- **NEW** added documentation for Public REST API.
+It allows to get public information of a store anywhere.
+[Learn more](https://developers.ecwid.com/api-documentation#public-rest-api)

 ##July 8, 2016
 - **NEW** added `Ecwid.Cart.gotoCheckout()` function to start checkout process for a customer in a storefront.
 [Learn more](https://developers.ecwid.com/api-documentation#ecwid-cart-gotocheckout)